I am a licensed clinical psychologist providing individual therapy, couples therapy, and parent coaching in PA and PSYPACT participating states*

 Processing trust issues and infidelity

-Rebuilding connection and fostering emotional closeness
+Rebuilding connection and emotional closeness

 Conflict resolution and problem solving